 is a World War II

-concerning the efforts of Ulysses Diello, the suave, amoral valet to the British ambassador in neutral Turkey, to get riches and status by passing Allied secrets to the Germans.
+Ulysses Diello, the suave, amoral valet to the British ambassador in neutral Turkey, plans to get riches and status by passing Allied secrets to the Germans.
 He is given the codename Cicero by the Germans.

 5 Fingers provides examples of the following tropes:

-- Based on a True Story for most of the film but veering onto Very Loosely Based on a True Story for the final part: Agent Cicero did exist, really was the valet of the British ambassador to Turkey, and was for some time an immensely successful spy.
-The first part of the film is fairly true to life, although the real Cicero was called Elyeza Bazna, spoke poor English and was far from the perfect facsimile of an English gentleman as portrayed by James Mason in the film.
+- Based on a True Story: Most of the film, though it veers into Very Loosely Based on a True Story for the final part.
+Agent Cicero did exist, really was the valet of the British ambassador to Turkey, and was for some time an immensely successful spy.
+The first part of the film is fairly true to life, although the real Cicero was called Elyeza Bazna, spoke poor English and was far from the perfect facsimile of an English gentleman Diello is.
 The second part of the film concerning the pursuit after Cicero flees the Ambassador's residence is pure fiction.

 - The Jeeves: Subverted, with more than a hint of Fridge Horror.
 Diello plays the part of a loyal gentleman's personal gentleman to perfection but is inwardly consumed by resentment at his low social status.
 If you have ever wondered what Jeeves would turn into should he start to dwell on why a person as intelligent and cultured as he is should be a mere servant, the answer is Diello.

 - Karma Houdini / Laser-Guided Karma: Diello and Anna manage to be on the receiving end of both.
 She flees to Switzerland (with plenty of money) before everything falls apart.
 He escapes Turkey and the British and German agents after him and goes to Rio de Janeiro.
 Then both of them find out that their money is counterfeit, and Diello at least is arrested.